OliverColeman/ahni/README.txt

 AHNI was originally written for my Honours project:
 Coleman, O.J.: Evolving neural networks for visual processing, BS Thesis.
-University New South Wales (2010).
+University of New South Wales (2010).
+The Object Recognition experiments in the package com.anji.experiments.objectrecognition correspond to those described in this report (the robot navigation experiments have been removed, contact me to get the code for these).

 It is now being extended for my PhD: "Evolving plastic neural networks for online learning".
 For more details see http://ojcoleman.com.